 The number of violent crimes, defined as robberies, aggravated assaults, murder, and rape, are rising.
-In 2014, there were 36,873 violent crimes reported according to the Georgia Bureau of Investigation.
+Within one year, there were 36,873 violent crimes reported according to the Georgia Bureau of Investigation.
 Many of these took place in a public place, where inadequate security measures were taken to protect victims and prevent such incidents from occurring.
 For this reason, it is the responsibility of building owners to maintain a safe environment for visitors, and this doesn’t just include alarm systems and security personnel; it also includes proper locks to secure access points and sufficient lighting.
 If you are the victim of an assault that could have been prevented with adequate security, call us for your free case evaluation to determine if you can get compensation for your injuries.

 - Sports Accidents

 Regardless of your age, playing sports is an essential part of a healthy and active lifestyle.
 Unfortunately, there are millions of injuries that occur each year as a result of playing, and watching sports.
 It is not uncommon for deaths to occur as well.
 Injuries may be debilitating and require extensive medical treatment, sometimes costing victims hundreds of thousands of dollars over their lifetime.
 This can be a massive financial burden.
-Compensation may be obtained to help ease this burden in the event injuries were caused by defective equipment or negligence arising from dangerous playing conditions and improper supervision.
+Compensation may be recovered to help ease this burden in the event injuries were caused by defective equipment or negligence arising from dangerous playing conditions and improper supervision.
 You may even be able to get compensation if you signed a liability waiver or were not participating in the sports event and were just a spectator.

 What is premises liability?

-remises liability refers to the owner or occupier’s legal responsibility to persons injured on the property.
+Premises liability refers to the owner or occupier’s legal responsibility to persons injured on the property.
 This is a burgeoning area of law because it implicates not only business entities and commercial owners, but residential property as well.
 Apartments, houses, and condominium complexes are common sites of slips, trips, and falls.